zhongke/design-pattern-cpp/README.md

 - Program to an interface, not an implementation.
 - Favor composition over inheritance.
 - Strive for loosely coupled designs between objects that interact.
+### Open Close Principle
   - Classes should be open for extension, but closed for modification.
+### Dependency Inversion Principle
+  - Depend upon abstractions.
+Do not depend upon concrete classes.

 ## Design Pattern

 ### Strategy Pattern
   - Defines a family of algorithms, encapsulates each one, and makes them interchangeable.
     Strategy lets the algorithm vary independently from clients that use it.

 ### Observer Pattern
   - Defines a one-to-many dependency between objects so that when one object changes state, all of its dependents are notified and updated automatically.

 ### Decorator Pattern
   - Attaches additional responsibilities to an object dynamically.
     Decorators provide a flexible alternative to subclassing for extending functionality.

 ### Factory Method Pattern
   - Defines an interface for creating an object, but lets subclasses decide which class to instantiate.
     Factory Method lets a class defer instantiation to subclasses.

+### Abstract Factory Pattern
+  - Provides an interface for creating families of related or dependent objects without specifying their concrete classes.